mohitpai/journey-optimizer.en/help/using/personalization/create-conditions.md

     ![](assets/conditions-create.png)

 1. Once the condition is ready, click the **[!UICONTROL Save to conditions library]** button.

-1. Give a name and a description to the condition, then click **[!UICONTROL Save]**.
+Give a name and a description (optional) to the condition, then click **[!UICONTROL Save]**.

     ![](assets/conditions-name-description.png)

 1. The condition is saved to the library.
-You can now use it to add conditional content to your expression or email body.
+You can now use it to add conditional content into your messages based on it.
 [Learn how to build conditional content](build-conditional-content.md)

     ![](assets/conditions-saved.png)

 Note that you can edit a condition at any time.
-To do this, open the condition from the list, then make the desired changes.
+To do this, open it then make the desired changes.

 >[!IMPORTANT]
 >